Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today and book your rental property home assessment.
+The consequences of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can be extremely costly for landlords and property managers.
+For professional advice get in touch today and book your rental properties house assessment.

 home assessments for rental properties